 - Watchlist and PEP screening: Formal results are included in the report for assurance purposes.
 This screen though will include extended parties identified in steps 1 and 2 above.

-- Negative Media and Social Media: Anything formally published in all print publications that have been digitized or web based reports are screened for any red flags of corruption.
+- Negative Media and Social Media: Anything formally published in all print publications that have been digitized or web-based reports are screened for any red flags of corruption.
 Because in some countries the available media is in another language, you may have to use a source to translate.
 Some services do this for you.
 Doing this level of research is necessary if there already is a red flag of some sort, the entity is small and the only available media is in the local language.
 Depending on risk level, 1 to 5 years of media reports is required.
-This can be the most time consuming exercise, especially on UK, EU and US public companies where there is a wealth of information available.
+This can be the most time-consuming exercise, especially in the UK, EU, and US public companies where there is a wealth of information available.
 Social Media can be useful but you must consider the source of the information provided.
-Usually patterns of negative chatter may be worth noting and can either lead to increased monitoring and more frequent level II reports.
+Usually, patterns of negative chatter may be worth noting and can either lead to increased monitoring and more frequent level II reports.

 The finished product is memorialized in a Due Diligence Report, whether it be on a person or any sized company, which demonstrates that a thorough review has been carried out using the best resources to capture available public data that will either give assurance that there are no needs for concern or that raises red flags that require compliance and or business action.